-Celebrate your Independence with 4th of July sparklers!
+Celebrate your Independence with sparklers for the 4th of July!
 Without exception, the 4th of July, also known as Independence Day, is the most popular holiday to use sparklers and fireworks as part of the celebration.
 Along with New Year’s Eve, the 4th of July is almost synonymous with the word sparklers.
 As popularity and demand has grown for this most American of holidays, we have decided to become the premier location for customers to buy sparklers online for their 4th of July celebrations.

 A Brief History of the 4th of July